 Santa Fe, NM 87504-0909

 Click here for a clip about The Community Gallery and our tenth-anniversary exhibit.

 What is the Community Gallery?

-The Community Gallery promotes, sells and exhibits the work of New Mexico artists and artisans, with the emphasis on Santa Fe, through exhibitions, professional training and community involvement in the arts.
-Gallery programming provides a range of services, exhibitions and activities that engage the public as well as support the efforts of local artists/artisans.
-As a result, the gallery is a hub for viewing and exhibiting exciting artworks and brings the community to art as well as art to the community.
+The Community Gallery promotes, sells, and exhibits the work of New Mexico artists and artisans, emphasizing Santa Fe through exhibitions, professional training, and community involvement in the arts.
+Gallery programming provides a range of services, exhibitions, and activities that engage the public as well as support the efforts of local artists/artisans.
+As a result, the Gallery is a hub for viewing and exhibiting exciting artworks and brings art to the community.

 How Do Artists Get Involved and Participate?